javadbat/jb-button/react/README.md

 ## instruction
 #### set loading

-you can show loading by setting props , isLoading = true you can add text to loading by <JBButton loading-text="در حال ثبت">your button text</JBButton>
+you can show loading by setting props , isLoading = true you can add text to loading by <JBButton loading-text="...your loading text">your button text</JBButton>

 #### other props